Eugene Lee

 Researcher in Computer Vision and Vision-Language Reasoning with a focus on representation learning, token-efficient VLMs, and the evolution of LLMs through in-context learning and test-time adaptation.

 I earned my Ph.D. in Electronics Engineering from National Yang Ming Chiao Tung University (2023) under Prof. Chen-Yi Lee.
-My doctoral research focused on efficient deep learning, meta-learning, and resource-constrained neural networks, resulting in publications at top-tier venues including CVPR (Oral), ICCV, ECCV, and WACV.
+My doctoral research focused on efficient deep learning, meta-learning, and resource-constrained neural networks, resulting in publications at top-tier venues including CVPR, ICCV, ECCV, and WACV.

 Technical Expertise